z0x0z/Stock-Market/README.md

-# A Cheatsheet on Indian Stock Market
+# A Cheatsheet on Indian Stock Market - By Gopikrishna :nerd_face:

 ## Why to Invest